xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ## Final words

 Nowadays, large and small processing of data is requiring going full width on the CPU in order to achieve optimal performance - before going wider on the CPU cores.
-It is no surprise that the .NET Teams have been optimizing already the .NET Base Class Libraries (BCL) for several years with such intrinsics.
-See all the .NET Performance blog posts from Stephen Toub for [.NET 5](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/), [.NET 6](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/) and [.NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/), it will give you a - huge! - glimpse of what is happening there.
-Simple functions like `string.IndexOf(char)` are using these intrinsics under the hood and are implemented entirely in C# without the need for a C++ fallback.
+It is no surprise that the .NET Teams have been optimizing already the .NET Base Class Libraries (BCL) for several years now with such intrinsics.
+See all the .NET Performance blog posts from Stephen Toub for [.NET 5](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/), [.NET 6](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/) and [.NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/), they will give you a - huge! - glimpse of what is happening there.
+Simple functions like `string.IndexOf(char)` are using these SIMD intrinsics under the hood and are implemented entirely and super efficiently in C# without the need for a C++ fallback.

 Not only the BCL is benefiting from the usage of such intrinsics, but the whole .NET ecosystem, with plenty of OSS projects, are joining the effort: for example, [Nietras](https://nietras.com/) shared recently a cool library [Sep - Possibly the World's Fastest .NET CSV Parser](https://nietras.com/2023/06/05/introducing-sep/) which is extensively using SIMD intrinsics to dramatically boost CSV parsing speed.

-The initial simple implementation in this post also shows that the C++ compiler won't be able to optimize (here, auto-vectorize) without specific compiler pattern matching (and I haven't seen any implementing this one in particular), and so, it makes sense to implement such optimized loops with .NET Vector intrinsics and CPU intrinsics to deliver the best performance.
+The initial simple implementation in this post also shows that the C++ compiler won't be able to optimize it better (no auto-vectorization) without specific compiler pattern matching (and I haven't seen any implementing this one in particular), and so, it makes it relevant to implement such optimized loops with .NET Vector intrinsics and CPU intrinsics to deliver the best performance.

 More specifically, the zoo of Intel SIMD intrinsics can be involved in more algorithm tricks than their ARM counterparts, and that's the cool and fun part of this: Figuring out how to best use them!

+Finally, if you need to micro-optimize such functions, one rule of thumb: never guess!
+Always profile, benchmark and check the generated output ASM to find out and understand optimization opportunities. 🧪

 Happy coding! 🤗